-The communal nature of small business ownership is what keeps many entrepreneurs going when times get tough and the forecast begins to darken.
-It’s what encourages entrepreneurs to willingly share information with their peers, as opposed to selfishly safeguarding their principles of success.
-It’s the fire in the belly of ambitious business owners, who are never satisfied with sitting still and settling for average.
+The communal nature of small business ownership is what keeps many entrepreneurs going when times get tough, and the forecast begins to darken; it’s also what inspires entrepreneurs to share information with their peers willingly, as opposed to selfishly safeguarding their principles of success.

 In order to be recognized by the U.S. Small Business Administration (SBA), you have to be doing something right.
-Since Sheryl Page, president and CEO of Page One Consultants in Orlando, was recently named the SBA 2017 State of Florida Woman-Owned Small Business Person of the Year, a lot of people have started to look at what she’s doing and how her company has become so successful.
+Since Sheryl Page, president, and CEO of Page One Consultants in Orlando, was named Woman-Owned Small Business Person of the Year by the State of Florida SBA in 2017, a lot of people have started to look at what she’s doing and how her company has become so successful.

 When asked what her biggest piece of advice to small business owners and entrepreneurs would be, Page says, “Keep your faith and be patient.
 Don’t give up…Don’t quit!”
 Those words have a tendency to sound cliché, but when they come from someone like Sheryl Page, who is living proof of the good that can come from being patient, they ring truer than ever.
 If you learn anything from her company’s success, it should be that growth is rarely immediate, but that doesn’t mean it isn’t coming.

-It seems obvious now, but a decade ago, the massive health and beauty space that’s currently taking over the internet was just a blip on the radar.
-There was some momentum in the space, but trendy health companies weren’t yet popping up with the same ferocity as they are now.
-However, entrepreneurs Alexa Brue and Melisse Gelula—journalists at the time—saw an opportunity to launch their health and wellness media platform Well+Good.
+Although it seems obvious now, a decade ago, the massive health and beauty space that’s currently taking over the internet was just a blip on the radar.
+There was some momentum in the field, but trendy health companies weren’t yet popping up with the same ferocity as they are now.

 Founded in 1996 by Mark Soberman, NetPicks is an online trading platform that supplies users with both the education and tools they need to be successful with day trading and swing trading forex, futures, stocks, options, and ETFs.
-While the company has been around for more than 20 years, it’s really seen some significant growth recently.
+While the company has been around for more than two decades, it’s really seen some significant growth in recent years.

-Netpicks is an example of a small business that has evolved with the times, as opposed to stubbornly fighting them.
+Netpicks is an example of a small business that has evolved with the times.
 When NetPicks first launched, there were no online trading rooms or real-time online communities.
 Today, they offer comprehensive online training, live webinars, and a variety of other services that didn’t exist in their early days.

 It’s also interesting to note that, of the many trading experts and professionals on the NetPicks staff, all of them are actively involved in what they’re doing.
 They aren’t just providing clients with advice on what trades to make or which strategies to implement—they’re actually using the same information in their own daily trades.
 This adds a layer of authenticity.